Pir of Pagaro VIII: Early life and career

 He is the eldest son of 7th Pir Pagaro Syed Shah Mardan Shah-II who died on 10 January 2012.
 He is the 8th Pir Pagaro since 12 January 2012.
 He is currently the President of the Pakistan Muslim League (F) and the leader of the Grand Democratic Alliance.

 Family

-He has four sons, Pir Syed Muhammad Rashid Shah Rashidi, Pir Syed Abu Bakar Shah Rashidi, Pir Syed Osman Shah Rashidi and Pir Syed Omar Mustafa Shah Rashidi.
+He has four sons, Muhammad Rashid Shah Rashidi, Abu Bakar Shah Rashidi, Osman Shah Rashidi and Omar Mustafa Shah Rashidi.

 In 1994, he disinherited his 4 younger sons due to association and involvement in criminal activities, he gave them their portions and revoked association with them.
-He stated that they have no association with him, the Pakistan Muslim League (F) or the shrine of Pir Sayyid Muhammad Rashid Shah Rozay Dhani.
+He stated that they have no association with him, the Pakistan Muslim League (F) or the shrine of Muhammad Rashid Shah Rozay Dhani.

 Political career

 He was the Chairman of the District Council of Khairpur in 1983.
 He has thrice been elected to the Sindh Assembly and been a provincial minister.
 He became the President of the Pakistan Muslim League (F) after the death of his father Syed Shah Mardan Shah-II in 2012.
 Before the 2018 general election on 23 October 2017, he participated in forming the Grand Democratic Alliance (GDA) with other political parties in Sindh.
 He announced a manifesto to provide Education Health and Justice to the people.